macformula/racecar/docs/docs/firmware/dev-setup.md

         ```text
         choco upgrade git msys2 make cmake -y
         ```

+        !!! warning "Git Bash"

+            The Git Bash terminal shell is included when you install `git`.
+This shell emulates the Linux bash shell, allowing you to use commands like `grep`, `ls`, `rm` and many more on Windows.

+            If you are on Windows, you need to use Git Bash as your shell when developing in `racecar/`. (i.e. not Command Prompt or Powershell).

+            In VSCode, you can change your default shell by pressing ++f1++ and entering `>Terminal: Select Default Profile` and selecting your desired shell program.

     3. Install the newest version of Python from <https://www.python.org/downloads/>.
 When installing, ensure `Add python.exe to PATH` is checked.